Building and Hosting a Hexo Site with Cloudflare Pages

 cloudflare-pages-deploy-doing

-Overall, the building speed is similar to GitHub Actions because my blog doesn’t have many articles, so the difference isn’t significant.
+The overall build speed is similar to GitHub Actions because my blog has few articles, so the difference is not significant.

-At the same time, each successful build corresponds to a temporary subdomain for viewing the current build result, which is very useful during development and testing.
+Also, each successful build corresponds to a temporary third-level domain for viewing the current build results, which is very useful during development testing.

 cloudflare-pages-deploy-success